chrisdecker/CSC220/Assignment_02/exercises.rst

     But only have accessor methods if absolutely necessary, even if you have those methods, the interface can still change if you `suddenly need to change the type of the field`_ (link).
-Instead, leave the data fields private, and write instance methods that use those fields to do any work the class needs to do.
+Leave the data fields private, and rather than make a multitude of get and set type functions write instance methods that use those fields to do any work the class needs to do.
+Other code should not need to take the attributes of a class and perform an action with them, that class should have the methods to do that itself.

     .. _suddenly need to change the type of the field: http://www.javaworld.com/javaworld/jw-09-2003/jw-0905-toolbox.html?page=2

-    .. raw:: pdf
+    .. raw: pdf

         PageBreak